IuriyLeb/foodgram/README.md

 Users can create recipes, add it to favorites and in shopping cart.

-Also users can subscribe to another users.
+Also, users can subscribe to another users.

 ## Installation